About integer-valued variants of the theta and 6j symbols: Classical version

 From the right hand side of eq.~\ref{hed_definition}, or of eq.~\ref{hed_definition_bis} it is clear that the values obtained for the double triplets $((a,b,c),(d,e,f))$, $((b,d,f),(e,a,c))$, $((a,f,e),(d,c,b))$, $((c,d,e),(f,a,b))$, are the same, so that $\tet$ is indeed a function of $T$.
-Since we can rewrite this expression as a sum of multinomials, it is clear that $\tet$ is integer valued.
+Since we can rewrite this expression as a sum of multinomials, it is clear that $\tet$ is integer-valued.

 Examples:\\ $\tet((8, 20, 24), (15, 13, 17))=332385335268386400$,\\ $\tet((14, 41, 33) (50, 23, 21))= -671777611858249170324639542553600$.

 It is instructive to express the function $\tet$ in terms of the {\sl internal} triangular variables (\ie the $m,n,p$ of section sec.~\ref{admissibletriple}) rather than in terms of the {\sl external} triangular variables (\ie the $a,b,c$ of sec.~\ref{admissibletriple}, aka highest weights of $\SU(2)$ irreps).
 Calling $1,2,3,4$ the four faces of the tetrahedron $T$, and $m_i, n_i, p_i$ the internal triangular variables of the face $i$, we see that the semi-perimeter $\sigma(i)$ of the face $i$ is the perimeter of the triangle $(m_i,n_i,p_i)$ since $\sigma(i)=m_i + n_i + p_i$, and that the $\tau(u)$ are the perimeters of the squares: